-Hawaiian Electric provides many different programs that allow you to produce power for your own use or to sell back to the utility.
-Whether you export power back to the grid or simply reduce the amount of power purchased from us, the Public Utilities Commission (PUC) requires that you have an interconnection agreement and, if applicable, a power contract with Hawaiian Electric Company when you generate renewable or nonrenewable electricity and remain connected “in parallel” with the utility’s grid.
+Hawaiian Electric provides many ways for you to produce power for your own use or to sell to the utility.
+The Hawaii Public Utilities Commission (PUC) requires when you generate renewable or nonrenewable electricity and remain connected to the utility’s grid that you have an interconnection agreement and, if applicable, a power contract with Hawaiian Electric.
 This includes systems such as solar (photovoltaic), wind, hydro, fuel-cell or synthetic natural gas.
-This site will help you understand the different ways that you can connect.
+This site will help you understand the different ways that you can connect, whether you export power to the grid or simply reduce the amount of power you purchase.

 A SIA is for renewable and non-renewable systems.
 This agreement allows you to reduce the amount of energy you require from the utility by energy produced from your system.
 Any surplus exported to the grid will not be "stored" or credited on your bill.
 Rule 14 | Email Us | Forms | Requirements

 Adopted by the PUC as a mechanism for acquiring or building new energy generation in Hawaii.
 The process is initiated by Hawaiian Electric with the issuance of a Request for Proposals (RFP).
 All projects greater than 5MW on Oahu are subject to the PUC's Framework for Competitive Bidding.
 Please see Hawaiian Electric's Competitive Bidding page for more information.

 Schedule Q describes the standard rates, terms and conditions that apply when the utility purchases as-available energy from customers with small cogeneration and/or small power production facilities of 100 kW or less in capacity.